BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof_p2.md

 ----------------------------------------------------------------------
 {{< /highlight >}}

 Once again, remember that we need to calculate the addresses on-runtime.
-Not the threer of them, but two because we already have address of the GOT in `r13`. `r14` is not shown in the previous schema but it will be used in a latter phase.
+Not the three of them, but two because we already have the address of the GOT in `r13`. `r14` is not shown in the previous schema but it has the address where our shellcode starts and will be used in a latter phase.

-We only have `r15` free, so we are going to save `r13` in `rsp + 32` at first place to be able to use it too.
+We only have `r15` free, so we are going to save `r13` in `rsp + 32` at first place to be able to use that register too.

 {{< highlight python "hl_lines=7 8 9" >}}
 # 1) rsp + 32 -> GOT table address (r13)